Have you ever wanted to extract some data out of an IBMi/AS400 file using SQL and then email that data to someone as an Excel Spreadsheet?

 DSTDTA FILE(CSP20) DATA(*SQL) DATASQL('select * from CSP20 where CONO20 = ''??'' and PSTD20 between 1061001 and 1101022') METHOD(*EMAIL) TYPE(*XML) EMAIL(*prompt) INSERT(*LINK) SUBJECT('Here is the spreadsheet for data range 10/01/2010 thru 10/22/2010') IFSDIR(*USER) IFS('/home/nlitten/csp20spreadsheet[10-26-2010_08.34.06].csv') IFSDOC('CSP20 Spreadsheet') STAMP(*YES)

-This captures the list of data selected by your SQL statement, converts that data in a spreadsheet and saves it in the IFS – then it convert the spreadsheet to the format you selected (plain TXT, PDF, XML, CSV) and emails it directly to the address you specified on the command using the IBM i SNDSMTPEMM command.
+This captures the list of data selected by your SQL statement, converts that data in a spreadsheet and saves it in the IFS – then it converts the spreadsheet to the format you selected (plain TXT, PDF, XML, CSV) and emails it directly to the address you specified on the command using the IBM i SNDSMTPEMM command.
 The new version allows you to choose between using SNDSMTPEMM, MMAIL and SNDDST as your email delivery mechanism.

 It’s a thing of beauty.
-Hope it helps somebody.